-13.3.16 Patients exhibit extremely wide variation in response to drugs used for sedation.
-Coupled with this uncertain pharmacodynamic response, patient access during ophthalmic surgery is often very limited and airway manipulation may be difficult should a state of deep sedation occur.
-In view of these safety concerns, administration of intravenous sedation during ophthalmic surgery should only be undertaken by an anaesthetist whose sole responsibility for the duration of the surgery is to that patient.
+13.3.17 Patients exhibit extremely wide variation in response to drugs used for sedation.
+It is difficult to and undesirable to have to manipulate the airway of an unpredictably over-sedated patient during surgery and so administration of intravenous sedation during ophthalmic surgery should only be undertaken by an anaesthetist whose sole responsibility for the duration of the surgery is to that patient.